 19. How hard is it to hire new employees as a small business owner?

-We’ve all head about the Great Resignation and “quiet quitting”—so how has that affected the hiring landscape for entrepreneurs?
-Over 70% of respondents said that hiring was somewhat or very difficult, compared to previous years.
+We’ve all heard about the Great Resignation and “quiet quitting”—so how has that affected the hiring landscape for entrepreneurs?
+Over 70% of respondents said that hiring was somewhat or very difficult compared to previous years.
 In response, about 63% of small business owners have increased compensation.
-Increasing benefits, hiring bonuses and expanded recruitment efforts were also popular among entrepreneurs.
+Increasing benefits, hiring bonuses, and expanding recruitment efforts were also popular among entrepreneurs.

 20. How well does advertising work for entrepreneurs?